lapistach/magnetic_reservoirs/README.md

 ## Example

-[!NOTE]
+>[!WARNING]
-This code is designed for the specific setup described in both reports.
+>This code is designed for the specific setup described in both reports.
 It is composed of a Keysight AWG model M8195A, a National Instruments PXI with ports 4462 and 4461, and a Danfysik Magnet.
 The reservoir itself is composed of spin-orbit torque magnetic tunnel junctions supplied by IMEC in Belgium.
 For the complete setup, go check the [technical report](technical_report.pdf).

 Once you have setup your MTJ correctly, you can test it quickly by running 'classify_with_one_mtj.py'.
 Don't forget to create an empty folder to store the results that you give to the main function.